About

 Board Members:

-Jen Judson past National Press Club President, Defense News
+Jen Judson, Defense News and past National Press Club president

 Staff